 A group of annoying college students head out into the woods to make their own horror film.
 They notice a group of furries across the lake from them but don’t think much of it.
-However a mishap during the night results in one of them being mistaken for a real bear and shot.
-The rest of his pack want revenge, bloody revenge.
+However, a mishap during the night results in one of them being mistaken for a real bear and shot.
+The rest of his pack wants revenge, bloody revenge.

 So basically a bunch of kids in the woods stalked by a bunch of psychos.
 Apart from the furry

 The other thing that sets Furry Nights is the cinematography.
 Part of the film is seen through the kid’s camera, found footage style.
 That’s fairly generic but thankfully not overly shaky most of the time.
 The rest of the film shot normally has some great images that make use of the dark woods.
 A few looks obviously staged and cinematic, but they work in the film’s framework.

 As well as all the behind-the-scenes roles he plays Thurman also plays Jack, who has the most memorable role among the kids.
 Apart from Jack, they’re all pretty generic though Maddison Stroud stands out somewhat as Maddie.